PRA: Progressive Retinal Atrophy in Cats – A Comprehensive Guide

 Introduction

-What is Progressive Retinal Atrophy (PRA) in Cats?
+What is progressive retinal atrophy (PRA) in cats?

-What is the retina and its function?
+What is the retina and what is its function?

-How is PRA created?
+How does PRA develop?

 Genetic aspects of PRA